davidherney/moodle-block_precondition/README.txt

 QUICK INSTALL
 ==============
-Download zip package, extract the counter folder and upload this folder into blocks/.
+Download zip package, extract the precondition folder and upload this folder into blocks/.

 ABOUT
 =============